datamapper/dm-more/adapters/dm-couchdb-adapter/README.txt

 This is a datamapper adapter to couchdb.

+NOTE: some functionality and their specs are based on functionality that is in edge couch but not in stable.
+If you want everything to work, use edge.
+Otherwise, your milage may vary.
+Good luck and let me know about any bugs.

 == Setup
 Install with the rest of the dm-more package, using: gem install dm-more